This post may contain affiliate links. Please read my disclosure for details.

 While some of the coding can be done in class, students finish the coding as homework.

 You can see the coding sheet that we will use this semester at the bottom of this blog post.

 The students take their coded data and enter it into a spreadsheet so that we can quickly run frequency reports using SPSS.

-The Project Write Up
+Quantitative Content Analysis Assignment: The Write Up

 With project 1, the write up that students produce is limited to providing a problem overview, the results, and a brief discussion section along with an appendix of their coding sheet.
 In the second and third projects students are asked to produce more and more of what a research paper might look like.
 But, because this is not an academic research class, I try to balance introducing students to a more academic style of research writing with a style that is more suitable to a report they might right in industry.
 I use a similar format to the format presented in the Stacks book.

 I provide students with several handouts to help them write up their results.